alacritty/alacritty/.github/ISSUE_TEMPLATE.md

 For bug reports, the following information can help speed up the process.
 Please describe the bug that you have found and what you would expect to happen instead.

 ### System

 OS: Linux/BSD/macOS/Windows
 Version: `alacritty --version` output
 Linux/BSD: X11/Wayland, DE or Compositor and WM
-Windows: WinPTY/ConPTY (see `alacritty -v` output)

 ### Logs